aladinelkhalil/react-ts-foundation-starter/README.md

 The `useEffect` folder contains microexamples that highlight certain aspects of using the _useEffect_ hook.
 See each file in the folder for comments.

 > Choose which microexample to run by uncommenting it in `useEffect/index.js`.

-## feed/v2

-Demonstrates how to catch application errors that may occur in a component when it's rendered.

-In this example, an error occurs in the _Card_ component if it receives an invalid (undefined) title; this results in an error being thrown.

-By wrapping each _Card_ component in an _ErrorBoundary_ component, which implements a so-called _error boundary_, the error is caught and another _Card_ component, reflecting the error, is rendered as a fallback UI instead.

-The _ErrorBoundary_ component is implemented using the _render props_ pattern, which makes it **reusable** and not coupled to logic that determines _what kind of_ error fallback is rendered.

-Finally, as it's possible to sometimes render an invalid list of items, a top-level error boundary catches such an error and allows for **retrying** rendering the list.

 ## dependencyContext